andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/12-rockies_pt2.md

 "Well it wasn't... but I made it... let's go get on the lift... fuck you"

-I accepted the well-deserved grief and we hopped back on the Super Bee chair at Copper Mountain
+I sheepishly accept my well-deserved reprimand and we hop back on the Super Bee chair at Copper Mountain.
 So we did.
 And I went the way that I mistakenly steered Johnny and it was, indeed, a real kick in the knackers.
 I was able to get down it *somewhat* smoothly but I was drenched in sweat by the time